Flight School vs. College or University

 To help open the doors for would-be pilots, Bob Rockmaker, president of the Flight School Association of North America, said his group is working to form an accrediting body that would allow federal loans to flow to students at some 50 to 100 freestanding schools.
 Flight schools not connected to higher-education institutions could then offer their students funding options.
 The process will take another year or so, he said.

-That is definitely happening right now.
-But there are also funding options available today, before the federal funding option is available.
-As an example, Academy of Aviation has a financial aid option from Wells Fargo, which many of our students have taken advantage of.
+That is definitely happening right now and there are funding options available today, before the federal funding option is available.
 This opens the door to students who would otherwise be shut out because of up-front costs.

 The Reality of Ability